 Office 365 has licensing requirements that restrict the availability of the Litigation Hold feature for end-user mailboxes.
 Companies that require enterprise wide Litigation holds are forced to utilize manual scripting and have no way to pro-actively audit this process.

 Many users have noted issues with eDiscovery performance in Microsoft Office 365, from slow results to variations in search accuracy.
 What’s more, Microsoft Office 365 relies upon discovery mailboxes to store returned data, which creates an influx of additional mailboxes to service.

 Microsoft Office 365 lacks a clean integration with hundreds of non-Microsoft data types.
 This means that your legal team must combine multiple platforms and processes to carry out their legal review.
 As a result, Microsoft Office 365 often proves to be an inadequate choice for a standalone eDiscovery and compliance platform.

 To solve these problems with Microsoft Office 365’s native eDiscovery, many organizations rely on third-party tools with additional functionality.
 Some of the most common features are described below.

-Using highly configurable third-party solutions, such as CAS for Microsoft O365, administrators can decide which content they want to remove from Microsoft Office 365 and which content they need to preserve.
+Using highly configurable third-party solutions, such as EAS for Microsoft O365, administrators can decide which content they want to remove from Microsoft Office 365 and which content they need to preserve.
 End users are unable to delete archived data, and the system maintains a forensically correct copy of the original files and documents.

-Third-party platforms like CAS allow organizations to save money by purchasing only the most basic Microsoft Office 365 subscription.
+Third-party platforms like EAS allow organizations to save money by purchasing only the most basic Microsoft Office 365 subscription.
 This subscription can then be supplemented with the third-party product, rather than needing to upgrade to the more expensive E3 or E5 plans.